 Cassata Ice CreamCourse: DessertCuisine: IndianDifficulty: Medium

-Cassata is a traditional cake from Itay.
-In India, it is a layered ice cream prepared with three different flavours, sponge cake & dry fruit.
+Cassata is a traditional cake from Italy.
+In India, it is basically a layered ice cream prepared with three different flavours, sponge cake and dry fruits.

 Tuti frutti ice cream